 Performance Met: Patient not prescribed or dispensed antibiotic (G8708)

 Performance Not Met: Patient prescribed or dispensed antibiotic (G8710)

 Most upper respiratory infections (URI), also known as the common cold, are caused by viruses that require no antibiotic treatment.
 Too often, antibiotics are prescribed inappropriately, which can lead to antibiotic resistance (when antibiotics can no longer cure bacterial infections).
-In the United States, at least 2 million antibiotic-resistant illnesses and 23,000 deaths occur each year, at a cost to the U.S. economy of at least $30 billion.
+In the United States, at least 2.8 million antibiotic-resistant illnesses and 35,000 deaths occur each year.

 Clinical Recommendation Statements